This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Museumnacht (Museum Night) – a night where all the museums open up and you can get in with one pass is a top mention!
+Museumnacht (Museum Night), a night where all the museums open up and you can get in with one pass!

 De Wereld van Witte de With (artist and cultural festival), and the Romantic Music Festival in Euromast park are other notable inclusions too.